Devotionals During COVID-19

-“This I call to mind, therefore I have hope.
+“This I recall to my mind, therefore I have hope.
 The Lord’s lovingkindnesses indeed never cease, for His compassions never fail.
-They are new every morning; great is Thy faithfulness.
+They are new every morning; great is Your faithfulness.
 ‘The Lord is my portion,’ says my soul, ‘Therefore I have hope in Him.’
 The Lord is good to those who wait for Him, to the person who seeks Him.
 It is good that he waits silently for the salvation of the Lord.”
 (Lamentations 3:21-26)

 These powerful verses are right in the midst of the laments.
 And that is what God is encouraging us to do today – to sing of His lovingkindnesses, His compassions and mercies, His great faithfulness – in the midst.
 God is worthy of our praise right now, in the midst of the pandemic.
 Today, this moment, He is loving and compassionate and merciful and faithful.
 Our current situation doesn’t change God’s attributes one iota!
 We fear or become distressed or distraught when we aren’t focusing on these unchanging attributes, but instead on our temporary situation, or our uncertain future.

 Notice Jeremiah declares these attributes are “new every morning.”
 Another reason we become fearful or depressed is because we’re looking at the future without His mercies.
 He gives us new mercies every morning, not every week or month or year.
 When we look at the future that goes beyond today, we’re looking at it without His mercies for that day.
-Remember Jesus said, “Therefore do not be anxious for tomorrow; for tomorrow will care for itself.
+Remember Jesus said, “So do not worry about tomorrow; for tomorrow will care for itself.
 Each day has enough trouble of its own.”
 (Matthew 6:34).
 Jesus didn’t mean we shouldn’t plan for tomorrow, just not to be anxious about tomorrow – because we don’t have tomorrow’s mercies today.

 Finally, Jeremiah tells us that God wants us to hope in Him, wait for Him, seek Him.
 Many of us have been forced to slow down.
 Our work load may be less, and we don’t have to deal with the frustrating traffic on the way to and from work or the crowds at the malls.
 Or our work load may have increased with conflicting obligations for our time for vocation, parenting, home-schooling, and care-giving.
 Either way, it can be more difficult to slow down in our minds – in times like these they may be racing around even more than usual.
 Yet God wants us to do just the opposite.
 Hoping, waiting, seeking – these all involve a slowing of our minds.
 Again, one effective way of doing that is to focus on the attributes of God Jeremiah mentions.